 Master Aggression: Know When to Be Bad

-This chapter reminded me both 12 Rules of Life and the spirit of The Power Moves, this website.
+This chapter reminded me of both the 12 Rules of Life and the spirit of The Power Moves, on this website.

 Greene says we are often naive, believing people are peaceful and desiring good for us.

-We are too good, and avoid conflict, and sell our real self away in the process.
+We are too good and avoid conflict, and sell our real selves away in the process.

 The author says that we need inner strength to deal with conflict.
 And that has nothing to do with bad or good but with strength and fear.